deeplay-io/nice-grpc/packages/nice-grpc-server-middleware-terminator/README.md

 have a long-running call like an infinite stream, the shutdown will block until the client cancels the call.
-With this middleware, service implementation methods can alter this behavior, so that on shutdown the call would be aborted and clients would receive status code `UNAVAILABLE`.
+With this middleware, service implementation methods can alter this behavior, so that on shutdown the call would be aborted and clients would receive gRPC error `UNAVAILABLE: Server shutting down`.

 ## Installation